nustardaq/nurdlib/doc/source/index.rst

         CAEN_V775(0x00010000) {} # Let's call this module A.
         TAGS("1")                # The following modules are tagged "1".
         CAEN_V775(0x00020000) {} # Module B.
-        TAGS("2")
+        TAGS("2")                # The following modules are tagged "2".
         CAEN_V775(0x00030000) {} # Module C.
         TAGS("1", "2")           # The following are tagged both "1" and "2".
         CAEN_V775(0x00040000) {} # Module D.
     }

-Tabulate this in both directions:
+Tabulated in both directions:

 ====== ======= = ======= =======
 Module Tags        Tag   Modules